QuentinSi/ROS/pckg/README.md

 `roslaunch interbotix_xsturret_control xsturret_control.launch robot_model:=wxxms`

-After that open a second terminal, go to the package directory, compile the program to be sure you have no problem, then do:
+After that open a second terminal, go to the same directory as before, compile the program to be sure you have no problem with catkin build, then do:

 `$ source devel/setup.bash`